Quantitative concatenation for polynomial box norms: Concatenation along polynomials

 \section{Concatenation along polynomials}

 In this section, we combine the conclusions of the previous two sections in order to complete the proof of Theorem \ref{T: concatenation of polynomials}.
-First, we specialize the results of Section \ref{S: general concatenation} to averages of polynomial box norms. \begin{proposition} Let $d, r, s\in\N$ with $d\leq r$, and let $\ell$ be a power of $2$.
-There exists a positive integer $t=O_{\ell, r, s}(1)$ such that the following holds.
-Let $\delta>0$ and $D, H, M, N, V\in\N$ satisfy $H^d M V \leq N$, and let $\bc_1, \ldots, \bc_s\in\Z^D[\uh]$ be polynomials of degree at most $d$ with coefficients of size at most $V$.
+First, we specialize the results of Section \ref{S: general concatenation} to averages of polynomial box norms. \begin{proposition} Let $D,d, r, s\in\N$ with $d\leq r$, and let $\ell$ be a power of $2$.
+There exist a positive integer $t=O_{\ell, r, s}(1)$ and a positive real $C=O_{D,\ell,r,s}(1)$ such that the following holds.
+Let $\delta>0$ and $H, M, N, V\in\N$ satisfy $H^d M V \leq N$, and let $\bc_1, \ldots, \bc_s\in\Z^D[\uh]$ be polynomials of degree at most $d$ with coefficients of size at most $V$.
 Then for all $1$-bounded functions $f:\Z^D\to\C$ supported on $[N]^D$, the bound

 implies that

 where $\CK=\CK_{t,\ell,r}$ and $w$ is the degree of the box norms appearing. \end{proposition} \begin{proof} The proof consists of several applications of Corollary \ref{C: iterated concatenation for general groups}.
 First, we apply it with the indexing set $\uh\in[\pm H]^r$ to obtain a natural number $t_1 = O_{\ell, s}(1)$ such that